 At this time, the Organization continues to operate by taking the necessary precautions set out by the Canadian Government and Provincial Health Services Authority.
 The impact of COVID-19 on the Organization's revenues have been substantial, as the operations became restricted to members and guests only.
 Due to restrictions on large gatherings the Organization has incurred less revenue and expenses related to events and courses.
-The Organization has also taken advantage of subsidies offered by the Government of Canada to organizations affected by the pandemic such as the Canada Emergency Wage Subsidy ("CEWS") and the Canada Emergency Business Account Loan ("CEBA").
-Included in wages and benefits is CEWS of \$41,202.
+The Organization has also taken advantage of subsidies offered by the Government of Canada to organizations affected by the pandemic such as the Canada orginaliscussion discussion di discussion discussion discussion discussion discussion di Emergency Wage Subsidy ("CEWS") and the Canada Emergency Business Account Loan ("CEBA").
+Included in wages and benefits is CEWS of \$223,767 (2020 - \$41,202).